How to Choose an Egg Donor?

 4. Repeat donor or first-time donor?

-In addition, the impact of multiple ovulation stimulations and hence, egg donations on women's health have not been researched enough to state that it doesn't affect the woman's health and the quality of the eggs she produces.
+In addition, the impact of multiple ovulation stimulations and egg donations on women's health has not been researched enough to state that it doesn't affect the woman's health and the quality of the eggs she produces.
 With this being said, a repeat donor does not necessarily guarantee increased pregnancy rates, so you should aim for donor eggs of good quality instead.

-5. Choosing eye color, hair color and ethnicity
+5. Choosing eye color, hair color, and ethnicity

 When choosing an egg donor, her physical characteristics play a huge role for the intended parents.
 Of course, you may want to choose the person who looks like you and your partner.
 Or, maybe you would like your preferred egg donors to have particular eye color and hair color and are wondering how to choose an egg donor according to your liking.
+Many individuals desire to select a donor whose physical appearance ensures that the kid will resemble the genetic offspring of both prospective parents.

 6. Education and achievements

 Some other characteristics like egg donors' education and personal or professional achievements also help make up your mind when choosing a donor.
-So depending on your opinions on the matter, pay attention to the donor's academic capabilities and performance, intelligence, career, achievements and growth.
+So depending on your opinions on the matter, pay attention to the donor's academic capabilities and performance, intelligence, career, achievements, and growth.

 Of course, the impact of these details about egg donors' lives relies on what is your standard of education and whether you or your partner are goal-oriented people yourselves, along with your views on achievements overall.
 While this information may not be available from some donor catalogs, make sure to ask your potential egg donors about these if you have the opportunity.